rokath/trice/docs/TriceUserGuide.md

 }

 ```
+ THIS SEEMS TO BE NO MORE A PROBLEM NOW.
+-->

-An other example, provided by @KammutierSpule, is this:
+An example, provided by @KammutierSpule, is this:

  - started from a empty li.json/til.json